vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 amount of reviewer labor required for each application, this is the slowest method.

-Do this by creating a new ticket at the [F-Droid Submission Queue on GitLab](https://gitlab.com/fdroid/rfp/issues), add all details required by the minimal issue template; and wait for people in F-Droid team to review the application and do all necessary steps for you.
+Do this by creating a new ticket at the [NetHunter Store Submission Queue on GitLab](https://gitlab.com/fdroid/rfp/issues), add all details required by the minimal issue template; and wait for people in F-Droid team to review the application and do all necessary steps for you.